AndemusGBJ/academic-kickstart/content/home/experience.md

   location = "Lubumbashi"
   date_start = "2019-03-24"
   date_end = ""
-  description = """ESIS-ECOLOGIE is a Prossors and students group from Ecole Supérieur d'Informatique Salama, tackling environment and ecological crisis."""
+  description = """ESIS-ECOLOGIE is a Prossors and students group from Ecole Supérieur d'Informatique Salama, tackling environment and ecological crisis.

   Responsibilities include:

   * Leadership and managment